DNP Leadership Program Online

 - Health Services Research (N725PE): Students learn about a variety of health services research types and review studies to learn about quality research design.

-- Capstone Project (N740PE, N765PE and N770PE): This three-part capstone of the online doctorate nursing program begins with the identification of a problem statement and purpose statement, moves into the development of a research proposal and culminates with the implementation and analysis of the project.
+- Capstone Project (N740PE and N765PE): This two-part capstone of the online doctorate nursing program begins with the identification of a problem statement and purpose statement, moves into the development of a research proposal and culminates with the implementation and analysis of the project.
 Students defend their final project to a committee, members of nursing leadership, and the public.

 DNP Executive Leadership Specialization Curriculum

 Completion of the DNP, executive leadership specialization degree requires 42 credit hours.
 The expected length of the program is just over two years.
-The program is structured to have two short residencies (one onsite, one virtual), with the remainder of courses offered online in eight week modules.
+The program is structured to have two short online residencies with the remainder of courses offered online in eight-week modules.

 Nurses without an MSN that only want the DNP